-One of the most important and difficult, choices you as a new investor will face is whether you should invest in equity funds or individual stocks.
+One of the most important and difficult choices you will face as a new investor is whether you should invest in equity funds or individual stocks.
 Investing in an equity fund means buying shares of a portfolio overseen by a professional portfolio manager.
 The portfolio manager is responsible for picking the stocks in the portfolio, as well as the buy, sell, and hold decisions.

 Once you've chosen a good equity fund, your responsibility is to continue buying shares, reinvesting your dividends and capital gains, and checking the mutual fund annual report each year to ensure the management company is sticking to the financial philosophy in which you believe; that you are comfortable with the holdings.
 In a lot of ways, it would be like checking the performance of a building manager you hired to oversee your rental properties.

 On the other hand, picking individual stocks means it is your responsibility to build a portfolio, pour over annual reports and 10k filings, make acquisition and disposition decisions, and keep up to date with what is happening at each of the companies in which you maintain an investment.
-It is, after all, your hard earned money!
+It is, after all, your hard-earned money!
 For a lot of people, that sounds like the equivalent of intellectual torture.